About childhood obesity

 - 14-18 years: illustrated dietary guidelines.

-Tap water and milk are the healthiest drinks for children.
+Tap water and reduced-fat milk are the healthiest drinks for children.

 You can encourage your child to be physically active by walking when possible and playing outdoors.
 Physical activity will: